perladvent/perldotcom/content/article/_pub_2004_09_30_drop_the_soap.md

     run a complete import inside a transaction.
 -   SOAP, like all network services, requires authentication to be safe against remote attack.
-This means that each call to `bric_soap` required at least two SOAP requests â one to login and receive a cookie and the second to call the requested method.
+This means that each call to `bric_soap` required at least two SOAP requests — one to login and receive a cookie and the second to call the requested method.
 Since the overhead of a SOAP request is sizable, this further slowed things down.
 Later we added a way to save the cookie between requests, which helped considerably.
--   Network problems affected operations that needed to access multiple machines, such as the program responsible for moving templates and elements â `bric_dev_sync`.
+-   Network problems affected operations that needed to access multiple machines, such as the program responsible for moving templates and elements — `bric_dev_sync`.
 Requests would frequently timeout in the middle, sometimes leaving the target system in an inconsistent state.
 -   At the time, there was no good Perl solution for validating object